 Total Car Parks’ employee, Ryan Taylor, completed a 90-mile Palace to Palace cycle challenge on Sunday [October 7th 2018] and raised hundreds of pounds for The Prince’s Trust.

 Ryan Taylor, 26, from Ipswich, pedalled from Buckingham Palace to Windsor Castle with cyclists nationwide and opted for the Ultra route, the hardest of the two routes, which includes the Surrey Hills and Leith Hill Place; the Classic route is half this distance.

 Ryan, a Young Ambassador for the charity, spent six months shaping up for the challenge and completed a 60-mile ride just days before the event.

-He said: “Palace to Palace is my chance to give back!
-Being fairly overweight I have spent the past six-months getting in shape for the ride - but the Prince’s Trust is such a great cause and I cannot thank them enough for making such a positive impact on my life.
+He said: “It was a fantastic day; I was so proud to have finished the challenge, and to have received such generous support.
+Palace to Palace was my chance to give back!
+The Prince’s Trust is such a great cause and I cannot thank them enough for making such a positive impact on my life.

 As a Prince’s Trust Young Ambassador, Ryan not only represents the Trust at numerous events but gives nationwide talks in front of large audiences to inspire young people and raise awareness of the charity.